ianstormtaylor/slate/docs/walkthroughs/01-installing-slate.md

 }
 ```

 The `<Editable>` component acts like `contenteditable`.
-Anywhere you render it will render an editable rich-text document for the nearest editor context.
+Anywhere you render it will render an editable richtext document for the nearest editor context.

 There's only one last step.
 So far we haven't defined what the default value of the editor is, so it's empty.
 Let's fix that by defining an initial value.